zhuangh/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an Adam optimizer, so the learning rate was not tuned manually.

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 For details about how I created the training data, see the next section.